 - Do you or have you suffered from any illness in the last five years?

-- Have you been operated on or admitted into hospital at any time?
+- Have you been operated on or admitted to a hospital at any time?

 - What date and what was the reason for your last visit to the doctor?